shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-blog-dapp.md

   }
 ```

-New attributes mut and has_only
+New attributes:

 - **mut:** if we want to change/update account state/data we must specify the mut attribute
 - **has_one:** has_one checks user_account.authority is equal to authority accounts key ie. owner of user_account is signer(caller) of update_user function

-Our blog is initialized user is created now whats remaining??
+Our blog is initialized, a user is created, now what's remaining??
 CRUD of the post.
 In the next section, We will look into the CRUD of the post entity.
 If you feel overwhelmed, take a break or go through what we have learned so far.

 Now, Let's move to the CRUD of the post!!
+CRUD stands for Create Read Update Delete.

 ```rust
    pub fn create_post(ctx: Context<CreatePost>, title: String, content: String) -> ProgramResult {